homuler/MediaPipeUnityPlugin/README.md

 #### Android
-You cannot build native libraries for Android on Windows 10, so use WSL 2 instead.\
+You cannot build native libraries for Android on Windows 10, so use [Docker for Windows](https://github.com/homuler/MediaPipeUnityPlugin#android) instead.
-Installation steps are the same as [Linux](#Linux).

 ### macOS